DataJuggler/DataJuggler.FFmpeg/ReadMe.md

 # StatusUpdate - Callback delegate to receive notifcations from long running processes.

-Also included in this project is a delegate called StatusUpdate, used to notify callers something is happening using FFmpeg or also RealESRGANHelper used for upscaling using Vulkan *
+Also included in this project is a delegate called StatusUpdate, used to notify callers something is happening using FFmpeg or also RealESRGANHelper used for upscaling using Vulkan.

-* Vulkan is where the name Leonard came from (Spock came from Vulcan).
+Note: Vulkan is where the name Leonard came from (Spock came from Vulcan).

     // This delegate is used to receive info from long running processes public delegate void StatusUpdate(string sender, string data);

+Create a method to receive callbacks, and pass in that method name in place of StatusUpdate

+# Example Callback Method

 To receive notifications, create a method in your project such as: